Dragon Link Slot Machine by Aristocrat

 - Respins begin: The remaining reel positions spin freely.
 Any new Fireball that lands during a respin also locks in place.

-- Bonus ends: The round ends when either the respin counter reaches zero with no new Fireballs landing, or all 15 reel positions are filled with locked Fireball symbols.
+- Bonus ends: The round ends when either the respin counter reaches zero with no new Fireballs landing, or all 15 reel positions are filled with locked Fireballs.

 - Payout: At the end of the bonus, all locked Fireball values are added together and paid out as a single prize.
-The total can range from a small coin sum to a major jackpot depending on which special Fireball symbols were collected.
+The total can range from a small coin sum to a jackpot-level hit depending on which special symbols were collected.

 The reason this mechanic creates such intensity on the casino floor is the compounding tension of the respin counter.
-Every new Fireball extends the round and raises the prize total simultaneously — which is a fundamentally different emotional structure from watching free spin reels land standard symbols.
+Every new Fireball extends the round and increases the prize total at the same time, which gives Dragon Link a different emotional rhythm from more traditional free-spin-based slot machines.

 Fireball Symbols Explained